redis/redis-doc/topics/ldb.md

     ./redis-cli --ldb --eval /tmp/script.lua mykey somekey , arg1 arg2

-You'll enter a special mode where `redis-cli` no longer accepts its normal commands, but instead prints an help screen and passes the unmodified debugging commands directly to Redis.
+You'll enter a special mode where `redis-cli` no longer accepts its normal commands, but instead prints a help screen and passes the unmodified debugging commands directly to Redis.

 The only commands which are not passed to the Redis debugger are: